 Nowadays, if the commercialism of Christmas leaves you cold and the obligatory John Lewis advert fails to warm the cockles of your heart, don’t despair.
 Look beneath the mountains of wrapping paper and the central message is the same – themes of family, charity, goodwill, peace and happiness still endure.

-And if you really hanker to experience life in Victorian England, don’t forget we offer the chance to step back in time with our London Dungeon Shared Christmas Parties.
-Perhaps after meeting those dodgy Victorian villains you’ll be convinced that life in 2016 isn’t quite so bad after all!
+And if you really hanker to experience life in Victorian England, don’t forget we offer the chance to step back in time with our London Dungeon Christmas Parties.
+Perhaps after meeting those dodgy Victorian villains you’ll be convinced that life today isn’t quite so bad after all!